Rahul-IIT-B/SynaptiRL/README.md

 - **Reinforcement Learning (RL):**

-  - Gained hands-on experience with RL environments (OpenAI Gym, Atari, Box2D, custom environments).
-  - Implemented and trained agents using popular RL algorithms (PPO, A2C, DQN) via Stable Baselines3.
+  - Built and trained agents using PPO, DQN, and A2C on classic and custom environments.
+  - Explored RL in Atari (Breakout), Box2D (CarRacing), and custom Gym environments.
-  - Improved understanding of RL training loops, reward structures, and evaluation metrics.
+  - Improved understanding of RL training loops, reward shaping, and evaluation.

 - **Spiking Neural Networks (SNNs):**

+  - Used snntorch to implement SNNs for binary MNIST classification.
-  - Learned to use the `snntorch` library for building and training SNNs.
+  - Learned about spike-based computation and surrogate gradients.
-  - Implemented a basic SNN for binary classification (MNIST 0 vs 1).
-  - Understood the differences between SNNs and traditional ANNs, including temporal dynamics and spike-based computation.

 - **Biological Learning Rules & Integration:**

-  - Explored and implemented a simplified STDP rule.
-  - Successfully integrated STDP with Q-learning to create a hybrid agent for the Taxi-v3 environment.
+  - Implemented STDP and integrated it with Q-learning for Taxi-v3.
-  - Tuned hyperparameters and added diagnostics/logging for better training and evaluation.
+  - Tuned hyperparameters and added diagnostics for better training and evaluation.

+- **Meta-Learning:**

+  - Implemented Model-Agnostic Meta-Learning (MAML) for Omniglot and Gridworld.
+  - Compared Q-learning and meta-learning agents in maze navigation tasks.
+  - Understood the trade-offs between specialist and adaptable agents.

+- **Policy Gradient Methods:**
+  - Implemented REINFORCE policy gradient algorithm on CartPole.
+  - Visualized learning curves and evaluated agent performance.

 ---